DeskDirector/docs/docs/_contents/admin/home/announcement.md

 Going forward, **only Admins and Master Admins** will be able to use the impersonation feature.
 These roles have the ability to modify board access within the client portal, and are therefore required as a minimum for impersonation privileges.

-Thank you for your understanding as we continue to improve platform security.
+Thank you for your understanding as we continue to improve our platform security.

 -- 29th of July 2025